+The one constant approximation ($\alpha = \beta = \gamma$) often provides a valuable tool to reach a qualitative insight into distortions of nematic configurations.
+Observe that, in this case the potential energy density \eqref{eq:osf} reduces to the Dirichlet energy

-which corresponds to the potential energy density used in harmonic maps into the sphere $\mathcal{S}^2$.
-The constrained elliptic system of equations for $\n$, derived from the potential \eqref{eq:osf} using a variational principle, and the parabolic flow associated with it, are widely studied, see \cite{Beres,coron,ericksen} and references therein.
+This corresponds to the potential energy density used in harmonic maps into the sphere $\mathbb{S}^2$.
+The stability of the general Oseen--Frank potential energy equation, derived from the potential \eqref{eq:osf} using a variational principle, is studied by Ericksen and Kinderlehrer~\cite{ericksen}.
+For the parabolic flow associated to \eqref{eq:osf}, see \cite{Beres,coron} and references therein.